Feature #2421

 I thought this was not needed for the map method.

-#12 Updated by Knödlseder Jürgen almost 6 years ago
+#12 Updated by Knödlseder Jürgen over 6 years ago

 Tibaldo Luigi wrote: